 The Manchester Line Code is a line code that transports both data and timing information on a single serial binary data stream.

-The Manchester Line Code is used in the Physical Layer.
+We use the Manchester Line Code in the Physical Layer.

-Figure 1, An Illustration of a Data Stream being encoded into the Manchester format.
+Figure 1, An Drawing of a Data Stream that we have encoded into the Manchester format

 Table 1, Encoding Data into the Manchester Line Code